Sous Vide Short Ribs (Korean, Boneless Beef)

 Instructions

-- MAKE MARINADE: Use a food processor, immersion blender or nothing.
+- MAKE MARINADE: Use a food processor or immersion blender.
 Place all ingredients in a food processor (or bowl).
-Process (or blend with immersion blender) until smooth.
+Process/blend until smooth.
 If you don't have a processor or blender, grate the pear and onion, then mix with the remaining ingredients.

 - SOUS VIDE SHORT RIBS (see Note 3 for non-sous vide option).
-Heat water with sous vide equipment to 135F/57C.
+Heat water with sous vide equipment to 135F/57C (for medium rare) or 140F/60C for medium.
 Lower bag of short ribs into water, unsealed, until top of bag is just above water line, then seal it once all air is pressed out by water.
-If using a circulator sous vide, cover pot with lid or towel to reduce evaporation.
+If using a circulator sous vide, cover pot with lid, foil, or towel to reduce evaporation.
 Sous vide ribs for 12-30 hours.
 I find 24 hours perfect or, if ribs are very thin, 12 hours.
 (For a shortcut, sous vide for 6 hours – but not as tender).
-Remove shorts rib from bag.
-Pat dry with paper towel.
+Remove short ribs from bag.
+Pat dry well with paper towel for better browing.

-- MAKE GLAZE/SAUCE (optional but recommended): Pour reserved marinade juices into small pot (I like to pour it through a sieve to remove small bits).
-Bring to boil, then reduce to medium high.
-Boil for about 10 minutes until reduced by half and slightly thickened.
+- MAKE GLAZE/SAUCE (optional but recommended): Pour reserved marinade juices into small pot (I pour it through a sieve/strainer to remove small bits).
+Bring to boil, then reduce to medium high heat Boil for about 10 minutes until reduced by half and slightly thickened.
 If you like spicy, add a pinch of red pepper flakes.

 Recipe Notes